 - In another bowl, mix together the brown sugar, regular sugar, eggs, oil, pumpkin and vanilla extract.
 Whisk well.

 - Pour the liquid mixture into the dry mixture and mix on medium until combined.
-You can use an electric mixer on medium or just a wooden spoon to mix if you want.
-Just mix until well incorporated.
-You don’t want to over mix the batter.
+An electric mixer can be used or a wooden spoon to mix the batter.
+Only mix until all the ingredients are well incorporated.
+Don't over-mix the cake batter or the cake will turn out dense.

 - Stir in the chopped toffee bits.